 Feedback from former Great Minds participants

-Since 2007, the IBM Research Labs in Europe have hosted more than 40 students from seven countries.
+Since 2007, the IBM Research Labs in Europe have hosted more than 70 students from participating countries.
 Before packing their bags and heading home, a few of them left comments and tips for future Great Minds applicants.

 Asked for her tips for future applicants, Adela-Diana said that confidence is critical.
 “I’ve often seen many talented people who are too self-critical and lack confidence in their own abilities.
 You shouldn’t let that get in the way.
 IBM Research has a strong reputation for finding talented people, so if you are smart and passionate, you have a good chance of being accepted.”